 - Fluid retention: Anabolic steroids cause the body to retain excess water, leading to noticeable swelling, especially in the extremities.
 This fluid retention exacerbates high blood pressure and places extra strain on the heart and kidneys, intensifying the risk of other long-term health complications.

-What are the Treatments for Anabolic Steroid Addiction?
+What Are The Treatments for Anabolic Steroid Addiction?

 The main treatments for steroid addiction include Detoxification, Partial Hospitalization Program (PHP), Intensive Outpatient Program (IOP), Cognitive Behavioral Therapy (CBT), and Support Groups.
 Each treatment option provides a specific approach to help individuals overcome their dependence on anabolic steroids, addressing both physical and psychological aspects of addiction.